mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_12/Dem12b.md

 # Have a look at the data distribution of the numerical responses
 hist(mora$cyt)
-# it’s roughly bell-shaped, so I can use linear models
+# it’s roughly bell-shaped (normal), so you can use linear models

 # Have a look at the predictors using a box plot
 boxplot(Moraxella ~ timepoint, data = mora)